-Differences Between Cream Cheese and Cottage Cheese
+Cream Cheese vs. Cottage Cheese – Differences

 Cream cheese and cottage cheese are both soft cheese varieties.
 This means that they are not ripened, are soft, and have high moisture content.
 While we can find a few similarities between these two cheese varieties, they are quite different.

-Cream cheese is made either from milk or from the combination of milk and cream.
+Cream cheese is made either from milk or from a combination of milk and cream.
 The pH balance of milk is decreased with lactic acid.
 This makes the milk (or milk and cream) separate into whey and solids (curds).